 The Blueprint for Galatians

 Chapters 1 & 2 of this book are about the authenticity of the Gospel.
 As is his style, Paul first starts with a greeting with his credentials.
-Some disputes Paul’s apostleship since he was not one of the original twelve disciples.
+Some disputed Paul’s apostleship since he was not one of the original twelve disciples.
 However, he states his appointment comes directly from Jesus Christ by his meeting on the Road to Damascus (Acts 9).

 This authority allows Paul to go right to his point in verse 6: he is shocked people are turning away from God and following a different way that pretends to be Good News.
 He curses anyone who twists the truth concerning Christ.
 Paul summarizes the controversy, includes his personal confrontation with Peter and other church leaders, then demonstrates that salvation is by faith alone by alluding to his conversion.